An Important Announcement for Early Action applicants to Loyola’s Honors Program:

 Honors classes are small, and combine lectures with discussion and student presentations.
 Courses in all disciplines emphasize effective speaking and writing.
 Students generally find their work in Honors classes especially interesting and stimulating.
 The format and size of seminars allow for greater student participation, individual attention, flexibility, and independence than is possible in more traditional lecture courses.

-The Honors core curriculum consists of a minimum of 15 courses.
+The Honors core curriculum replaces the regular core curriculum, and like the regular core, consists of a minimum of 17 courses.
 At the heart of the program is a four-course sequence known as the Human Drama which takes students from the ancient to the modern world in the freshman and sophomore years.
 These courses, taught by faculty from across the University, are inter-disciplinary and involve faculty collaboration so that students are exposed to a wide range of disciplines and approaches to the course material.

 - HN 201 The Human Drama: The Ancient World